sumo300/chocolatey-packages-au/README.md

 ## Pushing To Community Repository Via Commit Message

 You can force package update and push using git commit message.
-AppVeyor build is set up to pass arguments from the commit message to the `./update_all.ps1` script.
+GitHub Actions build is set up to pass arguments from the commit message to the `./update_all.ps1` script.

 If commit message includes `[AU <forced_packages>]` message on the first line, the `forced_packages` string will be sent to the updater.